AliHakim773/TULP/README.md

 <!-- Unit Testing -->
 <img src="./readme/title8.svg"/>

-- Testing apis and features is an essenial role in development since it makes bug catching and avoiding mistakes easier.
-That is why TDD (Test Driven Development) is a really popular approach that helps catching problems early in the development phase.
+- Testing APIs and features plays an essential role in development since it makes bug-catching and avoiding mistakes easier.
+That is why TDD (test-driven development) is a really popular approach that helps catch problems early in the development phase.
-- Although I didn't use the TDD approach I implemented tests to some apis to automate the testing proccess.
+- Although I didn't use the TDD approach, I implemented tests on some APIs to automate the testing process.

 ##### Here is the result of the tests